james-carlson/basecamp-questions/README.md

 #### Arrays
 #### Functions
 #### Methods
+* What are the possible data types that can be the value of an object key?
 * Start with having them build a function, then have them put it in an object and invoke it.

 #### Conditionals

 #### Loops